 TRUST that your mind knows how to do it and the way you do it is exactly the right way for you

 I have trained in and experienced many different approaches to therapy all oriented about understanding how the mind works and how to overcome obstacles.
 Especially where people have somehow adopted that issue as being part of their identity and sense of self (eg....'I don't think you can help me' - 'I am just one of those kinds of people'...)

-I don't believe that suffering is good for the soul or making clients re-live and re-vivify traumatic experiences in order to 'release' emotions is in any way beneficial - so we won't being doing any of that.
+I don't believe that suffering is good for the soul or making clients re-live and re-vivify traumatic experiences to 'release' emotions is in any way beneficial - so we won't being doing any of that.
 If we do need to look into something you find painful I have some great ways of doing this that minimise any discomfort.